Mostafa-Farghly/fsnd-casting-agency/README.md

 ## Casting Agency

 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 This project creates a system to simplify and streamline the process.
+The app is hosted on [Heroku](https://www.heroku.com/platform) at `https://mostafa-casting-agency.herokuapp.com/`

 ## Getting Started